 If you are a differently abled male living in India chances are you will still not get all benefits given to differently abled persons in The Persons with Disabilities Act, 1995.
 Because if we see the latest National Policy for Women, the ministry is proposing to make all provisions of this act favorable to women.

 What it means is that now government may give women with less disability more job opportunities than men with more disabilities.
-As this is only at a policy stage today and the exact degree of benefits can’t be quantifies at this stage but this kind of policy will bring gender discrimination in an otherwise gender neutral Act.
+As this is only at a policy stage today and the exact degree of benefits can’t be quantified at this stage but this kind of women’s policy will bring gender discrimination in an otherwise gender-neutral Act.

-This above point coupled with specific mention that all provisions to be women friendly –
+This above point coupled with specific mention that all provisions of the Disabilities Act to be women-friendly –

-makes it pertinent to think the WCD ministry is heading towards a policy of creating gender discrimination even for differently abled people making a living difficult for them.
+makes it pertinent to think the WCD ministry is heading towards a women’s policy to create gender discrimination even for differently abled people making a living difficult for them.

-The above will encourage and ensure that women own more land and property.
-This will even increase pressure on state exchequer and the burden is likely to passed on to the property owned by the males.
+The above point in women’s policy will encourage and ensure that women own more land and property.
+This will even increase pressure on state exchequer and the burden is likely to pass on to the property owned by the males.

-When women will be given benefits like flexi work and affordable housing males in similar position even under the regime of equal pay for equal work will be deprived of the same resulting in them getting less net pay for same job.
+When women will be given benefits like flexible work and affordable housing under National Policy for Women, males in a similar position even under the regime of equal pay for equal work will be deprived of the same resulting in them getting less net pay for the same job.
 Same roles for males will be made difficult and more challenging as they need to go through the complete grind of the role and for making women’s life easier in same roles.

-The above policy changes soon to be made will not only create huge discrimination against males at all levels but will ensure that these men are selectively thrown out of the mainstream society by a structured approach driven by Ministry of Women and Child Development.
-Surely this has nothing to do with development and will create unnecessary gender hatred and huge imbalance in the society.
+The above policy for women will soon be made and will not only create huge discrimination against males at all levels but will ensure that these men are selectively thrown out of the mainstream society by a structured approach driven by Ministry of Women and Child Development.
+Surely women’s policy has nothing to do with development and will create unnecessary gender hatred and huge imbalance in the society.